Chapel Hart

 Chapel Hart, originally known as Hyperphlyy, was an American country music vocal group from Poplarville, Mississippi.
 The group consisted of sisters Danica Hart and Devynn Hart and their cousin Trea Swindle, all three of whom are vocalists.
 Chapel Hart has independently released four studio albums and eleven singles.
 In July 2022, they competed in the seventeenth season of America's Got Talent, where they finished fifth.
 Their performance of "You Can Have Him Jolene", an answer song to Dolly Parton's "Jolene", was the second time in the series' history that all four judges awarded a competitor the Golden Buzzer.
 The group's music is defined by their vocal harmony and influence from other female country acts.
+Chapel Hart disbanded in late 2025, with Danica continuing to perform as a solo artist, and the other two members forming a new duo called Magnolia Rising.